singaround/songbook/songs/What-Shall-We-Do-With-The-Drunken-Sailor.md

 ---
 templateKey: song
 title: What Shall We Do With The Drunken Sailor
-wordsBy:
-tuneBy:
-chorusLine:
-songLine:
+chorusLine: What shall we do with the drunken sailor
+songLine: What shall we do with the drunken sailor
 tags:
-description:
+  - song
 date: 2019-03-07T08:05:12.000Z
 ---
 What shall we do with the drunken sailor

-What shall we do with the drunken sailor
+>What shall we do with the drunken sailor
 What shall we do with the drunken sailor
 Early in the morning
 Weigh heigh and up she rises
 Weigh heigh and up she rises
 Weigh heigh and up she rises

 Early in the morning